 SECTION 3.
 CEQA.
 The City Council finds that adoption of this Ordinance is exempt from the California Environmental Quality Act ("CEQA") as it is not a "Project" as defined by CEQA.
 (CEQA Guidelines 15060(c)(3)).
 Pursuant to Section 15378(a), a "Project" means the whole of an action, which has a potential for resulting in either a direct physical change in the environment or a reasonably foreseeable indirect physical change in the environment.
 The requested action is to amend the Municipal Code to create a new criminal offense and is exempt from CEQA under the "common sense" exemption (CEQA Guidelines 15061(b)(3)), as it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment.
-The requested action 15060(c)(2), as it will not result in a direct or reasonably foreseeable indirect physical change in the activity foreseeable indirect physical change in the activity in question may have a significant effect on the environment.
+The requested action is further exempt under Section 15060(c)(2), as it will not result in a direct or reasonably foreseeable indirect physical change in the environment.

 SECTION 4.
 Severability.
 If any section, subsection, subdivision, sentence, clause, phrase, or portion of this Ordinance for any reason is held to be invalid or unconstitutional by the decision of any court of competent jurisdiction, such decision shall not affect the validity of the remaining portions of this Ordinance.
-The City Council hereby declares that it would have adopted this Ordinance, and each section, subsection, subdivision, sentence, clause, phrase, or portion thereof, irrespective of the fact that any one or more sections, subsections, subdivisions, sentences, clauses, phrases, or portions thereof be declared invalid or unconstitutional.
+The City Council hereby declares that it would have adopted this Ordinance, and each section, subsection, subdivision, sentence, clause, phrase, or portion thereof, irrespective of the fact that any one or more sections, subsections, subdivisions, sentences, clauses, phrases, or portion thereof be

 SECTION 5.
 Publication.
-The Mayor shall sign this Ordinance and the City Clerk shall cause the same to be published within fifteen (15) days after its passage at least once, in a newspaper of general circulation, published and circulated in the City of Palm Desert, California.
+The Mayor shall sign this Ordinance and the City Clerk shall cause a summary of this ordinance to be published within fifteen (15) days after its passage at least once, in a newspaper of general circulation, published and circulated in the City of Palm Desert, California.